WICG/nav-speculation/triggers.md

 ### Using the Document's base URL for external speculation rule sets

 For rule sets that are externally fetched, urls in list rules and url patterns in document rules are parsed relative to the external resource's url.
-To parse these urls/patterns relative to the document's base url, `"relative_to": "document"` could be specified as part of the speculation rule:
+To parse urls in a list rule relative to the document's base url, `"relative_to": "document"` could be specified as part of the speculation rule:

 ```json
 {